 At Story Box Library, we understand the power of collaboration.
 Between words and illustrations, authors and publishers, booksellers and readers.

-Our Story Box Library founders bring a wealth of individual experience to what is definitely a team effort.
+Our Story Box Library founders and staff bring a wealth of individual experience to what is definitely a team effort.

 As a child, Nicole remembers the regular thrill of stories, read to her by her beloved step-father.
 Her passion for books grew even stronger throughout her school years.
 Eventually, she studied to become a teacher, with a major in Literature – hardly surprising for someone with such a passion for words.